sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ###### *Table 1: Available PlutoUI methods*

 ### 3.1 Creating reactive buttons
 We see that we have a `Button` method available.
-We can create a new button object and then assign a macro to it, so that we can use it to interact with our notebook in multiple ways:
+We can create a new button object and then assign a macro to it so that we can use it to interact with our notebook in multiple ways:

-Let us define a button, and bind it to a variable `my_var`:
+Let us define a button and bind it to a variable `my_var`:

 ##### **Code**
 ```Julia